richachr/260startup/README.md

 ### Key features

-- Describe your key feature
+- Single, secure HTTPS login for patients and healthcare workers.
-- Describe your key feature
+- Ability for patients and healthcare workers to view relevant appointments.
 - Describe your key feature

 ### Technologies

 I am going to use the required technologies in the following ways.

-- **HTML** - Description here
+- **HTML** - Webpages for login, scheduling an appointment (for patients), and viewing the schedule (for patients and healthcare workers).
 - **CSS** - Description here
 - **React** - Description here
 - **Service** - Description here